TennisonPropertyLLP

 It is at this stage that we will try to make you aware of any chain implications and the likely timescale of any agreed transaction.
 Due to the nature of the buying process, any information provided by us concerning the transaction chain is not guaranteed and can change at any time.

-Agreeing the sale
+Agreeing the Sale

 If an offer is acceptable to you, Tennison will need to check your purchasers' status.
 In order for us to do this, we will require, if applicable, the contact details of their broker or mortgage lender, and any estate agent dealing with their current property sale.